 Messenger Films seeks to engage spiritual seekers through films of beauty, stories of hope.

-We are a 501(c)3 ministry because we do not select our projects on the basis of projected financial return; rather, on the basis of projected spiritual impact.
+We are a 501(c)3 ministry, selecting our projects more on the basis of projected spiritual impact than projected financial return.

 Since 1990 with the release of Ropa Nueva para Felipe, our life-changing (and award-winning) films have been seen by billions worldwide.
 We are known for achieving high production values at modest budget levels while working with local crews and acting talent.

 Messenger Films was founded by Cristóbal Krusen in 1988.

 Cristóbal Krusen was born and raised in Tampa, Florida, the third of four children.
 Early in life, he showed a keen interest in literature, reading many of the classics while still in grade school and cherishing the ambition that one day he would become a writer.
 He entered Harvard University in 1971, majoring in English literature, intent on making his mark as a poet and novelist.
 A growing interest in photography and filmmaking, however, led him to transfer to New York University where he changed majors and graduated with a BFA in Film and Television in 1976.
 He later attended Art Center College of Design in Pasadena, California where he received his MFA in Film in 1989.
 Click here to read his master's thesis: The Role of Film in the Process of Conversion to Christianity.

 Cristóbal has worked as a writer/director of film and television for thirty years, helming productions in more than twenty countries.
 He founded Messenger Films in 1988 and is best known for the films Final Solution, More Than Dreams, Undaunted and most recently, Sabina K. Over the last several years, he has also begun fulfilling his childhood dream of becoming a writer.